The Kryptonite: 3-4-3 Soccer Formation to Counter Possession

 Defenders – the wall of the 4-3-3 soccer formation

 Usually, the defenders are in a flat line when defending, often creating offside traps.
 In attack, the wide defenders attack up the field on their side when the ball is on their side.
-For the central defender, the role is usually straightforward.
+For the central defenders, the role is usually straightforward.
 They defend and distribute the ball sideways and forward.
 They can’t allow mistakes, as that would be an opportunity for a goal.
 In an ideal partnership, one defender would be the aggressor, trying to mark the striker tightly.
 In that case, the other defender will provide cover and security.

 For particularly talented wingbacks, it is normal to push all the way to the other goal.
 In the last few decades, players like Daniel Alves, Trent Alexander-Arnold, Roberto Carlos, and Marcelo, have shown amazing results in attacking as wide defenders.
 However, we have seen other tactical plans where the preference is for an inverted full-back.
 This means that the wide defender comes to the center of the field and acts as an additional pivot.
 In recent years, Zinchenko has done that both in Arsenal and Man City.
 Similarly, a central defender can do the same in a different system.
 This was something new that John Stones did for Man City’s legendary treble season 22/23.